aphamm/deepspeed-llama/README.md

-lear## Finetune a LLM with DeepSpeed on Kubernetes Cluster 🚀
+## Finetune a LLM with DeepSpeed on Kubernetes Cluster 🚀

 ### Create a VM in GCP